Sara0p/Data.Analysis.2/README.md

 The dataset used in this project is the "Pima Indians Diabetes Database."
 It contains various medical predictor variables and an outcome variable indicating whether the patient has diabetes or not.

-## Methodology

-1. **Data Loading and Preprocessing:** The dataset is loaded, explored, and preprocessed to handle missing values and ensure data quality.
-2. **Exploratory Data Analysis (EDA):** EDA techniques are used to gain insights into the dataset, including histograms, correlation heatmaps, and scatter plots.
-3. **Model Selection:** Two classification models are chosen:
-    - Random Forest Classifier
-    - Naive Bayes Classifier
-4. **Model Training and Evaluation:** The selected models are trained on the training data and evaluated on the testing data using metrics such as accuracy, confusion matrix, and classification report.
-5. **Results and Conclusion:** The results are presented, and conclusions are drawn regarding the performance of the models in predicting diabetes.

 ## Requirements